togetherthough/Soft-Tissue-Tumor-Classification/docs/MULTI_DATASET.md

 `--local-adapter-lr`, `--local-adapter-weight-decay`, `--local-adapter-num-queries`.

 Notes:
+- Folder-level validation directories (`imagesVal/labelsVal`) are created to enable cached extraction and consistent directory structure.
+Evaluation uses a feature-level STRATIFIED split from the union of features (train_ratio) to ensure label balance.
 - The notebook attempts to use CUDA if available (fallback to CPU otherwise).
 - Fine-tuning of SAM-Med3D is not included in the multi-dataset loop by default to keep runs quick.
 You can fine-tune separately via `med3pipe.finetune_sam3d` if desired.